 How Can Banking APIs Be Used by Fintech Companies?

-For Fintech, the process remains the same as the third-party company and bank relations.
-Here, the banks and Fintech companies communicate or share data and services through an API.
+For fintech companies, the process remains the same as the third-party company and bank relations.
+Here, the banks and fintech companies communicate or share data and services through an API.

 To understand it better, let's break it down into three simple steps:

-2. The financial institution or bank opens an API for them to grant access to their user data (sensitive or non-sensitive)
+The financial institution or bank shares (opens) an API for them to grant access to their user data (sensitive or non-sensitive)

 APIs help them get to the same page and interpret each other’s functioning, programming languages, and various other technical aspects.
 It enables safe communication of data between both parties and keeps financial security in check.